vbatecan/vbatecan/README.md

 <div align="justify">

-  Hello, my name is **Vince Angelo Batecan**, and I am eighteen years old and from the Philippines.
+  Hello, my name is **Vince Angelo Batecan**, and I am nineteen years old and from the Philippines.
 Positioned as a bridge between innocent enthusiasm and a determined approach to digital artistry, I am fascinated by a deep desire to build solid and creative solutions to the ever-changing dimension of technology.

   ## Professional Pursuits
   I have wide knowledge in various programming language within the scope of **Java**, **Python**, **JavaScripts**, **CSharp (C#)**, **TypeScript**, **PHP**, and **C++**.
 My experience also encompasses frontend development.
 What I am focusing on right now is to use Angular and create user-friendly interfaces paired with Quarkus or Spring Boot.